cj1128/handmade-hero/README.md

 - camelCase for variables, e.g. `globalRunning`
 - PascalCase for functions and macro functions, e.g. `GameUpdateVideo`
 - UPPER_SNAKE_CASE for macro constants, e.g. `TILES_PER_CHUNK`
+- Prefix an underscore to indicate that this function should only be called with a corresponding macro, e.g. `_PushSize`

 ## Marks